 Regulation standardisation

 Businesses can conduct business more easily between signatory nations thanks to established commercial norms.
-Additionally greater protection for international intellectual property right is possible.
+Additionally, greater protection for international intellectual property rights is possible.

 Potential trading partner

-The advantages of a single agreement over multiple ones are that, despite the fact that multilateral agreements are frequently complicated by their very nature, they actually save countries the time and energy required to negotiate individual agreements with each potential trading partner.
+The advantages of a single agreement over multiple ones are that, even though multilateral agreements are frequently complicated by their very nature, they save countries the time and energy required to negotiate individual agreements with each potential trading partner.

 Cons of multilateral trade agreements